brendonwjames/WarCardGame/README.md

 # War!
 The Card Game
 War!
-The Card Game is the beginning of a app designed for users to play card games, with the first game implemented being War!.
-The current version of the application allows users to sign up for an account, play the card game War!, and track wins against a computer player.
+The Card Game is the beginning of a app designed for users to play card games, with the first game implemented being War.
+The current version of the application allows users to sign up for an account, play the card game War, and track wins against a computer player.

 ## Live Site
 Link to the (soon to be) live version of War!
 The Card Game, hosted by Heroku: [War!
 The Card Game](https://warthecardgame.herokuapp.com/)